impactoss/impactoss-admin-quick-start-guide/intro/features.md

 ##### Filtering content

-Recommendation and action lists can be filtered by
+Recommendation and action overview lists can be filtered by
 * reference or keyword (contained in title)
 * category (any tag associated with item, e.g. recommendation cluster, treaty body, etc)
 * connection (any other linked item)